Amtrak Head End Power (HEP) Program

 For cars owned by Amtrak, and for cars not owned by Amtrak that may travel as part of an Amtrak train, each car must be able to carry the full electrical load of the train, regardless of the car's position in the train.
 Each car must have compatible electrical plugs and sockets at each end.
 These connectors (plugs and sockets) are designed to transmit power from one car to the next.
 To accomplish this, each car has a plug and receptacle on each side of each end, for a total of four plugs and four receptacles.
 In this manner, the load is actually split among the four sets of cables and the car is part of the electrical circuit for the entire train.
 To complete the circuit, the last car at each end of the train has its plug on one side connected to the receptacle on the other side.

 Amtrak's HEP uses 480V AC, at about 200 Amps and 96kW, which Amtrak limits to 85kW per car.
 This standard limits train size to about 15 cars, based on Amtrak's limit of 1,200kW per train.
-This can be compared to the so-called Western Canada standard used by VIA, which is 575V, at about 300 Amps, and a train size reported to be about 24 cars.
-(This same 575V system is also used by GO Transit, a commuter railroad serving the Greater Toronto and Hamilton Area.
+VIA in Canada also uses 480V, but a different wiring diagram, meaning that the connectors and HEP systems are not compatible without adapters.
+(GO Transit, a commuter railroad serving the Greater Toronto and Hamilton Area uses 575V.
 GO Transit was Canada's first commuter rail network, and was started by the Provincial government of Ontario in 1967.)

 The two Head End Power systems in use today depend on either the 480V standard industrial U.S. voltage, or the 575V standard industrial Canadian voltage.
 The 575V standard for HEP was previously used by CN for their Tempo cars, built by Hawker-Sniddley Canada in 1968, along with the more modern Bombardier BiLevel Coach, developed in Canada for GO Transit, and initially built by Hawker-Sniddley Canada and delivered in March 1977.